tmay3rdbase/DIGIT400/README.md

 The ***SEARCH MEMES*** tab takes the user to a page where they search a keyword and it displays a thumbnail image of a meme to them.

-The ***PAGES*** tab is a dropdown menu that shows each date to take you to the page that will expand on each year.
+The ***TOPICS*** tab is a dropdown menu that shows each date to take you to the page that will expand on various scholarly pages.

 The ***UPDATES*** page will display updates that happen to the site.